gp86041/myprojects/project1.md

 Here we are going to organize our data before the analysis.

-- I. Once you have both of your peakflow and precipitation data ready, let's start organizing the data by cleaning them up a bit.
+- I. Once you have both of your peak flow and precipitation data ready, let's start organizing the data by cleaning them up a bit.
 - II.
 For the **climate** data, there are two tasks which need to be done:
 - II.I extract only "**YEARMODA**" (date) and "**PRCP**" (precipitation) columns.
 - II.II remove the last "G" symbol in the **PRCP** column, and then replace all 99.9 values with 0 values (replace with 0 instead of null because it will be easier for later correlation analysis).
 ```{.r}
 #II.I
 climate<-data.frame(climate$YEARMODA, climate$PRCP)